abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 Some of these are assumed to be Manjaro-specific until proven otherwise (i.e. if "stock" Arch Linux would also exhibit the same behavior).

+### Failure to suspend the system due to tpm errors

+* Confirmed:disabling tpm* kernel modules fixes the suspend
+* TODO take this <https://lists.archlinux.org/pipermail/arch-general/2011-January/017818.html> and
+rework into a guide for blacklisting tpm* kernel modules on startup
+* Follow this <https://wiki.archlinux.org/index.php/Kernel_module#Blacklisting> for blacklisting modules

 ### Kernel upgrades

 * Can potentially produce initramfs images with broken VFAT filesystem support, resulting in the inability to mount the EFI partition on startup...

 ### Systemd-Boot

 * There's probably a bug in the current _Manjaro_ implementation of the post-install hook that updates the systemd-boot entries.
 Upon installation of new kernels, this leads to _all_ entries in `/boot/loader/entries` being broken due to incorrect syntax for the kernel `options` line w.r.t to dmcrypt/LUKS.
 See the above section `[5] Review configuration files` for manually fixing the entries.
-Also, one can simply make a backup of all existing entries + loader.conf and simply copy them back to the boot partition once a new kernel is installed.
+Also, one can simply make a backup of all existing entries + loader.conf and simply copy them back to the boot `partition once a new kernel is installed.